pnnl/ExaGO/tests/unit/opflow/objective_function_g_test_design.md

 #### Generator fuel types data:
 - Copy generator fuel types data N times.

-With this, objective function on N segments is equal to vector with length of N where all values are equal to 1.
+With this, **the value of the objective function's gradient of the network with N segments is equal to vector with length of N where all values are equal to 1**.